Sikafloor®-219 UTE

 When tinting on site:

-Add 1 x 946 ml Sikafloor® Epoxy Pigment Pack CA into part the A (7.57 L)of Sikafloor®-219 UTE for the standard format.
+Add 1 x 946 ml Sikafloor® Epoxy Pigment Pack CA into part A (7.57 L) of Sikafloor®-219 UTE for the standard format.

 Add 2 x 946 ml Sikafloor® Epoxy Pigment Pack CA into part A (18.9 L) of Sikafloor®-219 UTE for the medium format.